 (2013 and 1984 were good years for music, at least as far as I am concerned.)

-Counting library tracks by release decade is more instructive.
-You don't need a window function to achieve this.
+Counting library tracks by release decade is more interesting.
+You don't need a window function to do this.
 Notice that the release decade of a track is given by

 release_year - release_year % 10, so the query